tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - do you believe we're not alone in the universe? do you believe in extraterrestrial life? why?

+- when I was born, what was your dream for me?
 - do you still have goals and dreams for me? what are they? have they changed as I have grown up?
 - how hard should I pursue my dreams?
 - if I could do only one thing really well in life, what would you want that to be?